imSarthakGautam/Django_init/README.md

 in case you forget password :
 `python manage.py changepassword userName`

-# Django Models
+# Django Models and working with Django ORM
-used to define the structure of database and relationship between different models.
+Django Models are used to define the structure of database and relationship between different models.
 Model is a python class that represents table in db.
 It contains fields that define structure of table and methods that define the behaviour of table.

 - Usually data related files/models are not created/handled in main project. i.e so inside the app.

-### Defining a model
+## Defining a model
 use models.py file in Django project
 ```
 from django.db import models